tjespe/texas-holdem-ai/README.md

 - There are no side pots.
 This has two consequences:
     1. If a player goes all-in, the other players can only call or fold.
     2. It is not possible to raise by more than the player with the smallest stack can call.

+## Project structure

+The main components of this project are:
+- A poker "oracle" written in C++ that can evaluate the strength of hands and compare them.
+Defined in `Oracle.cpp`, `CheatSheet.cpp`, and `CardCollection.cpp`.
+- A Monte Carlo Tree Search implementation in Python that can play Texas Hold'em.
+Defined in `resolver.py`.
+- Neural networks used as heuristics to limit the search space.
+Defined in the files in the `nn` subdirectory.
+- A game manager that can run games between different players.
+Defined in `GameManager.py`.
+- A state manager that implements the rules of Texas Hold'em and how different actions lead to different states.
+Defined in `state_management.py`.